ashwini2704/Travelopia/README.md

 ## Introduction

 Welcome to the Travelopia website repository!
-This repository contains a small assignment project created for Travel Luxe.
+This repository contains a small assignment project created for Travelopia.
 The project is a static website built using HTML, CSS, and JavaScript.

 ## Deployed Link -  https://travelopia-adventure.netlify.app/